zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-hive/mysql-to-hive.md

 ````
 <copy> info all</copy>
 ````
+## **STEP 3**:GoldenGate Kafka Target

-**Step 10:** Now that GG processes have been created and started on both the source and target, let’s take a look at what’s in the Hive directories (schema & data) – they should be empty.
+1. Now that GG processes have been created and started on both the source and target, let’s take a look at what’s in the Hive directories (schema & data) – they should be empty.
 Then we’ll load some data on the MySQL database ‘ggsource’ and GG will extract and write it to the Hive target.
 GG will create a subdirectory for each table in the base directory /user/ggtarget/hive/data.

-**Step 11:** **Start a new session**, connect to ggadmin/oracle (then click Q to get to a prompt):
+2. Connect to ggadmin/oracle (then click Q to get to a prompt):

   ![](./images/c8.png " ")